StefanFB/CodeGorilla/README.md

 ## 1 - Flashcards
 The first project was to create a simple webpage showing flashcards.
 I learned how to do positioning with Flexbox and make animations with only CSS.

+## 2 - Virtual Piano
+The second project was to create a simple webpage showing some pianokeys.
+I learned how to let a sound play when a certain keyboard key is pressed, doing so with JS.